ManmeetSingh1012/Bakcend-Practice/Readm.md

 5. create files like app.js , index.js , constant.js

-6  add type in package.json "module" : import wala trika
+6  add type in package.json "module" : import karne ka  trika

 7  To stop and run the server again use nodemon : npm i -D nodemon will install dependecny for the dev mode

 8. create  a dev script in package file

-9. install dotenv as well , but it is imported other way will create problem :(
+9. install dotenv as well

+10. Create folder controller , routes , database , middlewares , utility

+11 Install prettier for dev mode will make code pretter and create 2 files .prettierignore .prettierrc  and create these file online

+   ignore file which will git ignore will not touch